 First, COVID-19 and the resulting economic and social distress are fueling new concerns about substance use disorders.
-In particular, there are signs that the pandemic is leading to greater dependence on opioids.3 It is critical that the FTC take steps to prevent exploitation of patients seeking treatment for substance use disorders.
+In particular, there are signs that the pandemic is leading to greater dependence on opioids.
+It is critical that the FTC take steps to prevent exploitation of patients seeking treatment for substance use disorders.

 I am particularly concerned about abusive practices in the for-profit opioid treatment industry, and believe this should be a high priority.
 This industry has grown exponentially by profiting off those suffering from addiction.
-Many of these outfits use lead generators to steer Americans into high-cost, subpar treatment centers, and some even hire intermediaries-so-called "body brokers"-who collect kickbacks from this harmful practice.4 disorder treatment.5 The Commission is well positioned to help shut down these abuses, ensure they are not profitable, and hold predatory actors and their enablers to account.6
+Many of these outfits use lead generators to steer Americans into high-cost, subpar treatment centers, and some even hire intermediaries-so-called "body brokers"-who collect kickbacks from this harmful practice.4

 More than two years ago, Congress passed the SUPPORT for Patients and Communities Act.
-Among other provisions, the Act authorized the Commission to seek civil penalties, restitution, damages, and other relief against outfits that engage in misconduct related to substance use
+Among other provisions, the Act authorized the Commission to seek civil penalties, restitution, damages, and other relief against outfits that engage in misconduct related to substance use disorder treatment.
+The Commission is well positioned to help shut down these abuses, ensure they are not profitable, and hold predatory actors and their enablers to account.

 Unfortunately, the Commission has brought zero cases under this new authority.
-While I have supported actions like this one that challenge baseless CBD claims, as well as previous actions charging that pain relief devices and similar products were sold deceptively, I am concerned that we have largely ignored Congressional concerns about unlawful opioid treatment practices.
-I urge my fellow Commissioners to change course on our enforcement priorities, especially given our limited resources.
+While I have supported actions like this one that challenge baseless CBD claims, as well as previous actions charging that pain relief devices and similar products were sold deceptively, I am concerned that we